Azure/azure-sdk-for-python/sdk/search/azure-search/README.md

 ### Client
 The Cognitive Search client library provides a [SearchIndexClient](https://aka.ms/azsdk-python-search-searchindexclient) to perform search operations on [batches of documents](#Examples "examples").
-It provides both synchronous and asynchronous operations to access a specific use of Cognitive Search indices, such as yuerying, suggestions or autocompletion.
+It provides both synchronous and asynchronous operations to access a specific use of Cognitive Search indices, such as querying, suggestions or autocompletion.

 ## Examples